mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 As long as you don't put these arrays into other arrays, return them from join points or if statements, you'll be just fine using them the way they are.

-The reason why things are like this is because the the top-down type system Spiral uses type unification to do inference.
+The reason why things are like this is because the top-down type system Spiral uses type unification to do inference.
 That means, it just resolves equalities.
 It does very straightforward reasoning that sometimes seems magical, but is actually very primitive.
-It is very easy to tell it that some type is equal to another.
+It is very easy to tell the type system that a type is equal to another.

 But it is impossible to say to it: iterate over this type and replace the Numpy arrays with these UPMEM ones.
 That would go beyond resolving equalities and into program execution.
-If I tried designing a type system that can do what Spiral's bottom-up partial evaluator can I'd be working on it for years, so I've wisely opted for this course of action.
+If I tried designing a type system that can do what Spiral's bottom-up partial evaluator can, I'd be working on it for years, so I've wisely opted for this course of action.
 At least, I'd have to drop the current type system that is easy to use and implement and introduce dependent types.
 Better not.
 It would be too much work.
 It would also require the user to start placing annotations everywhere and who wants that?

 Let us take a look at `upmem.spi`.